The Curriculum – David Lewis School

 Vocational Studies

-Vocational studies at David Lewis School are offered throughout the key stages, but with a particular focus at KS4+5.
-We have a lot of vocational opportunities on site including animal care, enterprise and horticulture, and work experience such as working in the shop, in the café and in our dog grooming parlour.
-We have strong links to the community where work experience placements are also available should this be in the interest of the individual student.
-Transition lessons are also key for students who may be leaving school to go to college, a day service, supported living or employment.
+Vocational studies at David Lewis is offered throughout the key stages, but with a particular focus at KS4+5.
+We have a lot of vocational opportunities on site including animal care, enterprise and Doggylicious and work experience such as working in the shop, juice bar, admin, laundry and maintenance.

-Project is a lesson that is run on a half termly basis and covers a topic taken from a core National Curriculum subject such as geography, history and science.
+The World about Me is run on a half termly basis and covers topics that are drawn from humanities and science.
 Lessons are individualised to the students within the class and draws on areas of interest, as well as access to live resources on site at different times of the year.
 These lessons are flexible and provide a wide range of learning opportunities and strong cross curricular links.

 Physical Development